JoseCanova/JoseCanova/README.md

 just because that see how complicated... the things are... not because nothing... that thing of 'pages'...

 1 boss ...
 1 chief... chief can have whatever he/she as "technical assistants."

+Defending the boss and my friend.. immutability is our time but not our fault.. https://www.youtube.com/watch?v=LNyIhirtXUI&list=RDGMEM_v2KDBP3d4f8uT-ilrs8fQ&start_radio=1&rv=7nPy1Bpmisw

+see... we should handle with all mutation... ah fuck offf...

+oracle native + jdbc... = problems..